FMCG

 Working Groups/Issues

-Track&Trace Labelling | The proposed expansion of Kazakhstan’s track-and-trace system to beverages and other FMCG products raises major cost and efficiency concerns.
-AmCham members warn it will burden producers and retailers, distort competition, and discourage local production without proven benefits in reducing illicit trade. |
+| Track & Trace Labelling | The proposed expansion of Kazakhstan’s track-and-trace system to beverages and other FMCG products raises major cost and efficiency concerns.
+AmCham members warn it will burden producers and retailers, distort competition, and discourage local production without proven benefits in reducing illicit trade. | Ongoing |

-Recycling / Extended Producer Responsibility (EPR) | Persistent transparency and efficiency issues in Kazakhstan’s EPR system limit its effectiveness in managing packaging waste.
-Establishing a collective EPR model aligned with international best practices could significantly boost recycling rates and reduce environmental impact. |
+| Recycling / Extended Producer Responsibility (EPR) | Persistent transparency and efficiency issues in Kazakhstan’s EPR system limit its effectiveness in managing packaging waste.
+Establishing a collective EPR model aligned with international best practices could significantly boost recycling rates and reduce environmental impact. | On hold |

-Nation health roadmap | Kazakhstan’s National Health Roadmap lacks clear implementation mechanisms and measurable indicators.
-Stronger coordination with industry and inclusion of private sector expertise are needed to ensure sustainable healthcare reform and improved public health outcomes. |
+| Nation health roadmap | Kazakhstan’s National Health Roadmap lacks clear implementation mechanisms and measurable indicators.
+Stronger coordination with industry and inclusion of private sector expertise are needed to ensure sustainable healthcare reform and improved public health outcomes. | Watchlist |

 Frequency of Meetings

-- Committee Meetings – on a quarterly basis
+- Committee Meetings – quarterly

-- Working Group Meetings – by request, depending on the needs of members.
+- Working Group Meetings – by request

 Key Achievements